The centre of town and daily life in Wells-next-the-Sea

 Two of the fleet have their own outlets: the A. & M. Frary Shellfish Stall on the Quay and the Wells Crab House restaurant on Freeman Street.

-The Albatros is a former Dutch cargo ship built in 1899 as a North Sea clipper, and now permanently moored alongside the Quay.
-One of the oldest sailing ships still afloat, The Albatros earns its keep as a bar, restaurant, music venue and B&B.
+The Albatros is a former Dutch cargo ship built in 1899 as a North Sea clipper.
+One of the oldest sailing ships still afloat, she is now permanently moored alongside the Quay.

 Explore Wells Harbour aboard the “Wells Ferry”, and experience the sights and sounds of the harbour, beach and salt marsh.
 Wells Harbour Tours operate every day from the end of March to the end of October, weather permitting.